sindresorhus/Plash/readme.md

 	<br>
 </div>

 Plash enables you to have a highly dynamic desktop wallpaper.
 You could display your favorite news site, Facebook feed, or a random beautiful scenery photo.
 The use-cases are limitless.
 You could even set an animated GIF as wallpaper.
+You can even add multiple websites and easily switch between them.

 ## Use-cases